bagusays/API-Rates-Currency/README.md

 # API-Rates-Currency
-API from Webscraping X-Rates.
+API for Currency Exchange from Webscraping X-Rates.
 Build with Flask (Python)

 ### Output
 1.  `/` or `/?q=CODE` (default `/` is USD)